lizard824/VUE-CMDB/README.md

 # cmdb

 > A Vue.js project
->This is a project used for manage assets, including devices,vms,ip and domain.
+> This is a project used for manage assets, including devices,vms,ip and domain.
+> Using VueJs + Vuex + Vue-Router

 ## Build Setup